We currently offer Fedex Ground Shipping to the following states: WA, ID, CA, NV, NM, AK, ND, MO, DC. Check back for more states soon.

 AOC Cotentin cidre is organic, unpasteurized and contains apple varieties rich in tannins.
 The cidre is typically a golden straw color with a slight orange hue, and is characteristically dry or very dry.
 The terroir of the Cotentin imparts a taste that is supple and robust on the palate with a slightly bitter-sweet flavor.
 The AOC Cotentin cidres provide an excellent accompaniment to hearty dishes, dishes with cream-based sauces and strong-flavored cheeses.

-This organic, extra-brut cidre is one of the only extra-brut cidres available from Normandy.
-Because...
+NOW 25% OFF!
+This organic, extra-brut cidre is one of the only extra-brut cidres available...

 We currently distribute cidre, poiré, and Calvados to fine restaurants, bars, clubs, wedding venues and specialty retailers in the state of Washington through Beauchamp Imports, Inc. To request a tasting for your licensed establishment, please email us at firstname.lastname@example.org.
 We look forward to sharing our portfolio of fine products with you!